This webpage contains affiliate links. See more details here.

 Bologna, affectionately known as "La Grassa" (The Fat One), is a food lover's paradise.
 One of the highlights of most Bologna food tours is a plate of tagliatelle al ragù.
 This thick meat sauce is always served with tagliatelle, long flat ribbon pasta made with eggs and flour, never spaghetti.
 This slow-cooked sauce combines ground meat, soffritto, wine, and tomatoes.

 Tortellini in brodo is another Bologna essential.
 These small, ring-shaped pasta pieces filled with meat, cheese, and nutmeg are served in a rich chicken broth.
 Their larger cousins, tortelloni, often come with ricotta and spinach filling.
+On certain Bologna food tours, you can watch "the sfogline" handcrafting fresh tortellini right before your eyes.

 No Bologna food tour is complete without sampling Parmigiano Reggiano, produced in the region.
 Often paired with a few drops of traditional balsamic vinegar from nearby Modena, this aged cheese is a testament to local craftsmanship.